freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 ```

 Which means when you make the HTTP request above, you get a return of `Hi`, where `hello` is the name of the function you created.
 You can have as many function as you want, and they all serve different purposes.

-#### FINISHED

-You can now use your client side Parse code just as you always did, and  works as it did before.

-Now instead of connecting to a Parse run server, your client code is connecting directly to your Heroku app, which saves all your data in your MongoDB database.

-Your queries all work the same as before.

 ---